-Well, a veterinary consultation typically costs around $50.
+Well, a veterinary consultation typically costs around $60.
 Vaccination prices vary, depending on what shots are required, but you can expect to pay up to $100.
-De-worming and preventative flea treatments cost around $30 and will need repeating every month.
+De-worming and preventative flea treatments cost around $30 and repeats every month.

 As dogs get older, they often require dental treatment, including teeth cleaning.
-The cost of a dental exam and clean is around $300 to $800.
+The cost of a dental exam and clean ranges from $300 to $800.

 It’s essential that you have your pet microchipped.
 That’s actually now the law in some countries, including the U.K. A microchip means that you stand much more chance of being reunited with your pet if he gets lost or is stolen.